96boards-hikey/tools-images-hikey960/README.md

 usbloader: usb: online (highspeed)
 usb: [USBFINFO]usb enum done
 ```

-f.
-At this point, on your PC, you should be able to run "sudo fastboot flash
+* At this point, on your PC, you should be able to run "sudo fastboot flash
    xxx [xxx.img]".
 Eg.
 ```sh
 $ sudo fastboot devices